 Organization ID

-The environment organization ID.
+The organization ID.

 Type

-The type of environment (sandbox or production).
+The type of environment (Sandbox or Production).

 Region

-The geographical region for the environment.
+The geographical region to which the environment belongs.

 Created